frank2411/shadow_lib/README.md

 # Once the services started apply db migrations
 docker compose exec web alembic upgrade head

-# Populate the databse with a superadmin user, a customer, an author and a book.
-Have fun with an order creation!
+# Populate the databse with a superadmin user, a customer, an author, a book and an order for the created book.
+HAVE FUN NOW!
 docker compose exec web flask populate-db

 ```